UniqueName12345/vineyard/README.md

 ## How to use
 ...it's a website.
-You put the address into a web browser, and then you can use it from there.
+You put the address into a web browser, and then you can use it from there. in said website, you can search for tags and get results back. this is how booru sites work

 ## Credits
 robin888b, obviously